 Focus on cadence, not speed.

 Your pace is influenced more by how many steps you take per minute than by the length of your stride.
-Ideally, you will consistently run at a cadence of 180 steps per minute.
+Ideally, you will consistently run at a cadence of about 180 steps per minute.
 To determine your cadence, simply count how many times your feet hit the ground in 60 seconds.

 When you start to get tired, maintain your cadence but shorten your stride.
 Once you have recovered, pick it back up again.